 We will be accompanied by a local resident throughout the trip, most of the time by co-organizer Aima.
 Being able to exchange and calibrate our own experiences with a local’s perspective shall ensure that we can contextualize and understand better what we see and through this hopefully get a more valuble, longer-lasting, more responsible and ultimately richer picture of Kazakhstan as a replacement for the black spot.

-If time allows, we will include a primarily natural sight, such as a visit to Altyn Emel National Park, the Charyn Canyon or the Trans-Ili Alatau (mountain range).
-Along the way and in many more informal interactions we will discuss topics such as the ethnic and cultural diversity in the country and possible tensions arising from it, the role Islam plays in people’s lives (or rather how different a role it plays for different people), the amalgamation of languages in everyday life and in which way the political system might and might not affect residents.
+Apart from the more concrete meetings and interactions with institutions (as outlined below), we will along the way have plenty of opportunity to discuss in more informal settings topics such as the ethnic and cultural diversity in the country and possible tensions arising from it, the role Islam plays in people’s lives (or rather how different a role it plays for different people), the amalgamation of languages in everyday life and in which way the political system might and might not affect residents.

 Meet the Organizers

 Aima is a simultaneous interpreter and a translator of English and French into Russian.
 She works for the Foreign Ministry of Kazakhstan.
 Born in Almaty, but most of her life has been living in the capital city of Kazakhstan.
 Aima graduated from the Eurasian National University.
 After her graduation, she spent a month in France, La Baule, where she went for a cultural internship and became friends with 45 people from 27 different countries.
 She has always been passionate about foreign languages, meeting new people, communicating with them and also travelling.
 And this determined her career choice.
 Aima is eager to help other people to discover her homeland, to learn about Kazakhstan from a different perspective and make new friends!